Table of Contents

 - Directors’ fees

 Self-employed individuals must register as individuals with the Commercial Register for tax purposes.
-Income derived by individuals from independent professional services and self- employment activities that generate more than ALL 2 million are subject to tax at a rate of 10%.
+Income derived by individuals from independent professional services and self-employment activities that generate more than ALL 2 million is subject to tax at a rate of 10%.
 The tax base equals the difference between total gross income and total deductible expenses.

 Social Security Contribution